 Confidential STD Testing Questions and Answers

 Visit Medallus Urgent Care for discreet and confidential sexually transmitted disease screening.
-For more information please call us or book an appointment online.
+For more information please call us.
 We serve patients from Jamestown ND, Bloom ND, Parkhurst ND, Midway ND, Buchanan ND, Ypsilanti ND and Spiritwood ND.

 While testing for sexually transmitted diseases or infections (STDs or STIs) is often a routine part of healthy sexual activity, it is still a very private and personal matter.
 As such, while we encourage regular STD testing for anyone who is sexually active, we also understand and respect your desire to maintain privacy regarding your test and the results.
 That is why we are proud to offer STD testing at Medallus Urgent Care that is entirely safe and confidential.
 Our medical professionals would be happy to provide this service to you at Medallus Urgent Care.